PierreGrognet/ChIPseq_Workshop/ChIP_protocol.md

 + Add 500 μl cold ethanol 70%
 + Centrifuge 5 min 16000g, 4°C, carefully remove the supernatant without aspirating the pelet.
 + Air dry for 10-20 min
-+ Resuspend in 30 μl H2O
++ Resuspend in 20 μl H2O
++ Add 4μl of loading buffer
-+ Load 15 μl (+ 2μl of loading buffer) on a 1.5% agarose gel.
-Run 20-25 min at 100V.
++ Load everything on a 1.5% agarose gel.
+Run 25-30 min at 100V.